 Calculate How Many Solar Panels You Need to Install

 Another factor to consider is how many panels you need to install in order to address your particular energy needs.
-Some households consume more energy than others, so you should perform a calculation to figure out the ideal number of panels for your property if you want to run your home completely on solar power.
+Some households consume more energy than others, so you should perform a calculation to figure out the ideal number of panels for your property if you want to run your home completely on solar power though a commercial solar panel installation.

 Begin by calculating the daily average for electrical demand for your household.
 This should be in kilowatt-hours.
 Then multiply this number by 0.25 to get an idea of the size of the solar array you’ll need to meet this daily demand.